cea-hpc/phobos/doc/design/layout.md

 ## Layout parameters

-As specific layouts require specific parameters, one can provide these values by using the `lyt_params`, either through the CLI or the aliases.
+As specific layouts require specific parameters, one can provide these values by using the `lyt_params`, either through the CLI or the profiles.

 For instance, when using the CLI, a user can give the following command to put a file using the raid1 layout and a replica count of 1: